ivanvc/tpl/README.md

 </g>
 </svg>

-`tpl` is a simple Go templates wrapper.
+`tpl` is a simple [Go template] wrapper.
 It enables using them in the command line by using the `tpl` binary.

 ## Installation